HotelQuickly/advanced-cache/README.md

   const countryCachePolicy = new CachePolicy(['country-code', 5], 24 * 60 * 60)
   cache.fetch(countryCachePolicy, loadPromise).then(countryCode => {})
- //when you need direct access to NodeCache cache.set(countryCachePolicy.key, someValue, countryCachePolicy.ttl)
 ```

 # How to bypass cache